mebusy/notes/dev_notes/k8s_storage.md

     3. You create a Pod that uses the above PersistentVolumeClaim for storage.

-- PV should be in cluster scope,  PVC could be in namespace scope , along with Pods
+- **PV should be in cluster scope**,  PVC could be in namespace scope , along with Pods

 ### Create a PersistentVolume